 The notes and Class A common stock may be sold from time to time to purchasers directly by the selling securityholders or through broker-dealers that may act as agents or principals, and for which they may receive compensation that may be in excess of customary commissions.
-The selling securityholders may offer the notes and Class A common stock with discounts, concessions or commissions from the selling securityholders or the purchasers of the notes and Class A common stock for whom such broker-dealers may act as agents or to whom they sell as principals or both.
+The selling securityholders may offer the notes with discounts, concessions or commissions from the selling securityholders or the purchasers of the notes and Class A common stock for whom such broker-dealers may act as agents or to whom they sell as principals or both.